madcock/ep128emu-core/README.md

     * TOSEC ROMs can also be used, exact file names can be checked at [core.hpp](core/core.hpp)
   * TVC: `tvc22_sys.rom`, `tvc22_ext.rom`, `tvcfileio.rom`, `tvc_dos12d.rom`
     * [tvcfileio.rom](roms/tvcfileio.rom) is a special image for ep128emu, needed only for direct file loading
+    * ROMs from tvc.homeserver.hu can also be used, exact file names can be checked at [core.hpp](core/core.hpp)
   * CPC: `cpc6128.rom`, `cpc_amsdos.rom`
     * TOSEC ROMs can also be used, exact file names can be checked at [core.hpp](core/core.hpp)
   * ZX: `zx128.rom`